Marine Park First School

 · perform safe self-rescue in different water-based situations

-· Details of how the school is complying with the public sector equality duty (see 2018-21 policy).
+· Details of how the school is complying with the public sector equality duty (Equality and Diversity Scheme and accessibility plan 2021-2024).

 Special educational needs and disability (SEND) information